chensiyue98/visfork/README.md

 ## Project Setup

+### Prerequisite
 To host the project locally, make sure you have the [Node.js](https://nodejs.org/) environment installed.

+[npm](https://www.npmjs.com/) is the default package manager of Node.js.
+We recommend to install [Yarn](https://yarnpkg.com/) for package management.

+### Run code
-Clone this repository and `cd` into the directory.
+Clone or download this repository and `cd` into the directory.
 Run the following command to install dependencies and start the demo:

 ```
 yarn install